-If we consider the case where training adds to total growth, for example $\tilde{a}0=0.028$ and $\tilde{a}1=0.003$ ceteris paribus, and compare our results with the standard model, (7) and (8), we find that the obsolescence age has risen (from 7.2 to 7.7 years) and the creation flow has fallen (from 20.1 to 18.96%).10 If the obsolescence age has risen, destruction has fallen and net employment will rise.
+If we consider the case where training adds to total growth, for example γ_0 =0.028 and γ_1 =0.003 ceteris paribus, and compare our results with the standard model, we find that the obsolescence age has risen (from 7.2 to 7.7 years) and the creation flow has fallen (from 20.1 to 18.96%).
+If the obsolescence age has risen, destruction has fallen and net employment will rise.
 A fall in the creation flow will, however, lead to a fall in net employment.
 It is not clear which of these effects will dominate.
 The fall in creation flow and increase in the redundancy age will both lead to longer average job tenure, however.
 We will consider the relationship between measures of the impact of training, average tenure and employment changes in section 4 below.

-An alternative view of the impact of training is presented in Mortensen and Pissarides (1995), they argue that firms can take an alternative option to destroying an unprofitable job and creating an entirely new job.
+A different view of the impact of training is presented in Mortensen and Pissarides (1997), they argue that firms can take an alternative option to destroying an unprofitable job and creating an entirely new job.
 Firms can keep their otherwise obsolete worker by retraining and combining with current capital to form a new production unit.
 In so doing, the firm can save itself the costs and uncertainties involved in the hiring process.
 (It may also gain by keeping the learning-by-doing productivity bonus inherent in longer tenured employees discussed above.)
 It could be argued that this is a simple result that merely arises from the definition of job creation used in the model.
 It is true that in both the Caballero and Hammour (1994) and Aghion and Howitt (1994) models the possibility of combining an old worker with new technology is not allowed for, and it would be a very simple process to incorporate this possibility within the Caballero and Hammour framework.
 Indeed, the retrained worker is actually occupying a new job with a new capital endowment and state-of-the-art technology and his/her previous job has been destroyed.
 Since this process of reallocation occurred within the same firm, however, employment levels have not changed.
 In the longer run, these firms can extract a larger return from an initial hire outside of the firm: they can create further jobs at a lower cost because they can retrain and make use of their incumbent workforce.
 As discussed previously, lowering the cost of creation will lead to a fall in the obsolescence age (lowering net employment) but an increase in job creation (raising net employment).
 Note, the impact of training is slightly different if it acts to increase the productivity of the production unit (discussed above) than if it acts via lowering the creation cost.
 With an increase in productivity the redundancy age will rise and creation flow will fall (increasing average tenure), the opposite happens with a fall in creation costs (decreasing job average tenure), whilst both result in offsetting effects on total employment.
 We will explore the alternative relationships with training in the results section below.

-10If we consider the case where \tilde{a}0 =0.025 and \tilde{a}1 =0.003, so that the total growth rate \tilde{a} remains at 0.028 ceteris paribus, and compare our results with the standard model, (7) and (8), we find larger effects of the same direction: the obsolescence age rises (from 7.2 to 8.8 years) and the creation flow falls (from 20.1 to 17.9%).
+$^{^{11}}$ If we consider the case where γ_0 =0.025 and γ_1 =0.003, so that the total growth rate γ remains at 0.028 ceteris paribus, and compare our results with the standard model, (3) and (4), we find larger effects of the same direction: the obsolescence age rises (from 7.2 to 8.8 years) and the creation flow falls (from 20.1 to 17.9%).